 Your visual brand serves as a bridge between your brand essence and your ideal clients.
 The visual brand communicates your core values and your unique value proposition, and is aligned with your brand voice, so that the message that your audience gets on a conscious level (using words) is the same message that they get on a subconscious level (using colors and symbols).

-Your visual brand moodboard is a collage of different graphics that represents the colors, textures, atmosphere and style of your visual brand.
+Your visual brand mood board is a collage of different graphics that represents the colors, textures, atmosphere and style of your visual brand.
+I wrote a detailed guide on how to create a brand mood board if you’d like to do it yourself.

-After you’ve assembled your moodboard, examine it carefully and start looking for patterns:
+Once you’ve assembled your mood board, examine it carefully and start looking for patterns:

 - What colors are repeated throughout the visuals?